mostafa-meerzad/javascript-with-mosh/NOTES.md

 2. **<=**: less than or equal-to operator
 3. **>**: greater than operator
 4. **>=**: greater than or equal-to operator
-5. **==**: lose equality operator compare two values but first converts the operand types to match each other
+5. **==**: loose equality operator compare two values but first converts the operand types to match each other
 6. **===**: strict equality operator compares tow operands without type conversion

 ### Logical Operators